pollination/pollination-dsl/README.md

 # load this package as Queenbee Recipe
 recipe = load(python_package, baked=True)

-# or write the package as a Queenbee plugin to a folder directly
+# or translate and write the package as a Queenbee plugin to a folder directly
-write(python_package, './daylight-factor')
+translate(python_package, './daylight-factor')

 ```